IOM the Netherlands

 Resettlement, Family Reunification and Labour Market Participation in the Netherlands

-IOM the Netherlands facilitates the resettlement and relocation of selected refugees to the Netherlands, as part of the Dutch Resettlement and Relocation programme.
+IOM the Netherlands facilitates the resettlement and relocation of selected refugees to the Netherlands, as part of the Dutch resettlement and relocation programmes.
 This happens in close cooperation with the IOM offices in countries of departure and partner organizations.
 IOM also provides assistance to family members entitled to reunite with their family in the Netherlands by arranging the travel and serving as contact point for the relatives or sponsors in the Netherlands.

-IOM the Netherlands fosters the labour market participation of beneficiaries of international protection.
-In close cooperation with partners in 9 European Member States, IOM examines current best practices for the recognition and validation of skills and competences at both national and European level.
-Together with the Central Agency for the Reception of Asylum Seekers (COA) IOM prepares resident permit holders residing in reception centres to enter the Dutch labour market.
+Next to this, IOM the Netherlands assists with migrant integration in the Netherlands, and specifically focuses on labour market participation.
+IOM believes that getting a job is vital for a successful integration in society.
+The Skills2Work project was led by IOM the Netherlands, in close cooperation with partners in 9 European Member States, and fosters the labour market participation of beneficiaries of international protection.
+IOM examines current best practices for the recognition and validation of skills and competences at both national and European level.
+VOORwerk is a project of IOM the Netherlands and the Central Agency for the Reception of Asylum Seekers (COA).
+It focuses on preparing resident permit holders residing in reception centres to enter the Dutch labour market.

 Migration and Development